CN Full Form - Credit Note

 How to Issue a Credit Note

-Review the Original Invoice: Refer to the original invoice to identify the amount that needs to be adjusted.
+- Review the Original Invoice: Identify the amount to adjust.

-Issue the Credit Note: Send the credit note to the buyer and ensure that it is recorded in the accounting system.
+- Issue the Credit Note: Send to the buyer and record in the accounting system.

-Adjust Financial Records: Update the financial records, including sales revenue, accounts receivable, and tax liabilities, to reflect the change.
+- Adjust Financial Records: Update revenue, receivables, and taxes to reflect the adjustment.

 Share: